100 Notable alumni of

 -

-Robert Gordon Kitchen MP is a Canadian politician.
-A member of the Conservative Party, he is a Member of Parliament in the House of Commons representing Souris—Moose Mountain.
+Robert Gordon Kitchen is a Canadian politician and chiropractor.
+A member of the Conservative Party, he was a Member of Parliament in the House of Commons representing Souris—Moose Mountain from 2015 to 2025.

 -